-For a decade, Honda honed his skills in the engineering world, manufacturing piston rings for small engines, before stepping up to produce small engines.
+For a decade, Honda honed his skills in the engineering world, manufacturing piston rings for small engines before stepping up to produce small engines.

 Motorcycling Production Moves up the Gears

-The legendary Jack Brabham took the Honda name to new heights, winning 11 consecutive races in 1966 at F2 level.
+The legendary Jack Brabham took the Honda name to new heights, winning 11 consecutive races in 1966 at the F2 level.
 The same year, Honda topped the Constructor’s Championships in all five motorcycle Grand Prix classes, followed later by Honda’s first F1 victory, when John Surtees swept aside the competition to win the Italian Grand Prix F1 race.

 On the commercial side, Honda introduced the Super Cub brand to the US market in 1958 and was by that time, the largest Japanese manufacturer of motorcycles.

-Domination was completed by the mid-80s, with Honda cornering 60 percent of the global market and production hit a peak of three million units a year by the 1990s.
+Domination was completed by the mid-80s, with Honda cornering 60 percent of the global market and its production hit a peak of three million units a year by the 1990s.
 The company’s portfolio of motorbike brands even outsold Harley Davidson and Triumph in their domestic markets.